-Table 4-29 Application General Settings
+Table 3-29 Application General Settings

 Field Description Туре Changes the type of application your driver connects to.
 For example, if you configure a JDBC driver to connect to a MySQL database, but then need to change to an Oracle database, you can scroll to Database , select Oracle , then click Apply .
-New Enables you to edit a driver's icon.
-See Section 4.7.12, "Driver iManager Icon," on page 122.
+Browse Enables you to navigate to and select an image file.

-Field Description Enables you to use the Icon editor to customize the application's icon.
-This field is available after you click New, edit an icon, and click Update.
-Edit Browse Enables you to navigate to and select an image file.
-Name Enables you to customize the application's name or label.
+Field Description Name Enables you to customize the application's name or label.
 Version Enables you to document the application's version.